Slyose/advent_of_code_2023/README.md

 _Click a badge to go to the specific day._

-_My solutions are loated inside index.js files in each day's folder_
+_My solutions are located inside index.js files in each day's folder_

 ---